greg-js/wdn/README.md

 # wdn

-`wdn` is a reimplementation of [wd](https://github.com/mfaerevaag/wd) in Node.
-It allows you to create warp points out of directories and then quickly warp (`cd`) to it using a very simple API. `wd` is written for `zsh` though, so if you're on `bash` or a different shell, you're out of luck.
-Hence this package, which works in `bash` as well as in `zsh`.
-It might work in other shells too, but I haven't tested it yet.
+`wdn` is a Node.js reimplementation of the [wd](https://github.com/mfaerevaag/wd) for `zsh`.
+It allows you to create warp points out of directories and then quickly warp (`cd`) to them using a very simple API.
+This should work in `bash` as well as in `zsh`and *might* work in other shells too, but I haven't tested it yet.

 I found out after I started this that there is already a [Ruby package](https://github.com/kigster/warp-dir) out there written by kigster which accomplishes the same goal of a `wd` that works in all shells.
 Check it out as well before you decide to use this!

 Oh, and if you believe strongly that it's crazy or stupid to use Node to navigate the file system, then that's fine, I respect your opinion and implore you not to use this.
 However, if you want a fun and convenient way to jump around the file system using the command-line, and you don't use `zsh` or `ruby`, then `wdn` is your friend :-)

+## requirements

+- Node v0.12 or above.
+- npm v2.15 or above.

+Install it using your package manager or [nvm](https://github.com/creationix/nvm).

+This won't work on Windows, unless *maybe* if you run native bash.

 ## installation

-Install the package:

 ```
 npm install -g wdn
 ```
+(note: if you installed Node and npm with your package manager and not with `nvm`, you will probably need to `sudo` it)

 Then put this in your `.bashrc`/`.zshrc`: